Bacillus

 Answer:

-Sore throat:
+Sore Throat:

-It is an acute tonsillitis/ pharyngitis
+Sore Throat is an acute tonsillitis/ pharyngitis

-Sore throat Etiology
+Sore Throat Etiology

 • Bacteria